fcgvisa/enocom.github.io/_posts/2015-01-03-a-brief-intro-to-destructuring-in-clojure.md

 ;; => {:a "my foo", :b "my bar"}
 ```

-By using the `:keys` keyword with a vector of key names, Clojure creates the local bindings whose name matches that of the key.
+By using the `:keys` keyword with a vector of key names, Clojure creates local bindings whose names match the key.

 Note that the `:as` keyword works just as we saw above with vectors: